MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 1. Click Next to move to the Networking section.

+1. Set the Select inbound ports to allow Port 80 as well as port 3389.

+1. Under Virtual Networks click Create New.

+> By default, Azure will create a virtual network, network interface, and public IP for your VM.
+Please note it is not trivial to change the networking options after the VM has been created so always double-check the network assignments on services you create in Azure before creating them.

-1. In a production system where we already have other components we want to utilize an existing virtual network.
-This way our VM can communicate with the other cloud services in our solution.
-If there isn't one defined in this location we can create and configure it here.
+> In a production system where we already have other components we want to utilize an existing virtual network.
+This way our VM can communicate with the other services in our solution.
+There isn't one defined so we will create and configure it here.

 * Address space: the overall IPV4 space available to this network.
 * Subnet range: the first subnet to subdivide the address space - it must fit within the defined address space.
 Once the VNet is created, you can add additional subnets.